GoogleChrome/chrome-extensions-samples/api-samples/printing/README.md

 Calling `submitJob()` triggers a dialog box asking the user to confirm printing.
 Use the [`PrintingAPIExtensionsAllowlist`](https://chromeenterprise.google/policies/#PrintingAPIExtensionsAllowlist") policy to bypass confirmation.

+If the `'Roll Printers` checkbox is selected, only printers capable of roll printing will appear in the table.
+In this case, a separate test file is printed and the height of the media can be variable.

 ## Implementation Notes

 Before Chrome 120, `submitJob()` function throws an error when returning a promise.